 Carpet anymore, I've retired after 30-years

-in the carpet business and now enjoy helping homeowners make
+in the carpet business and now enjoy helping homeowners learn how to make

-are dozens of common Carpet Scams and sneaky retailer Sales
+are literally dozens of common Carpet Scams and sneaky retailer Sales

-wrong carpet choices and you can easily overpay by hundreds.
+wrong carpet choices and you can easily overpay by hundreds or more.
 Even worse is

-when your new carpet may not last as long as you anticipate.
+when your new carpet may not last as long as you hope.
 That's why it's so important that you

 take the time to learn how to choose new carpet wisely and then make sure you buy from an honest, reputable, and locally-owned Carpet Dealer.